kubernetes-sigs/cluster-api-provider-vsphere/docs/ignition.md

 ## Requirements

+- A vSphere environment
+- A Flatcar OVA template (see blow)
 - Docker
 - [Kind][3] version `0.14.0` or higher
 - kubectl
 - [clusterctl][4]

 ## Deployment

+Ensure your vSphere environment has a Flatcar OVA template either by [building an image][5] using image-builder (recommended) or by [importing a prebuilt image][6] using a published [OVA URL][7].
+Ensure the built/imported image is marked as a template.
+Use the template name as the value of the `VSPHERE_TEMPLATE` variable below.

 Set required environment variables: